mailmannn/nodeJWT/README.md

 ````

 # Notes:
-  - the persistence on the Database is on using a docker volume, so no problem with removing the containers
+  - DB persistence using a docker volume, so no problem with removing the containers
   - Node aplication uses nodemon so you can change code and files will be reloaded without need for any otehr action.